vedmishr/java-sample/README.md

-easdwrWebapp Runner allows you to launch an application in a Tomcat container on any computer that has a JRE installed.
+wrWebapp Runner allows you to launch an application in a Tomcat container on any computer that has a JRE installed.
 No previous steps to install Tomcat are required when using Webapp Runner.
 It's just a jar file that can be executed and configured using the `java` command.

 This article will walk you through building an application that launches with Webapp Runner and deploying that application to Heroku.